 - If the same target violates another condition for the alert policy, another incident record will be created.

 - If additional targets violate the same condition after the incident opens, these violations will be added to the incident record already open for that condition.

-Selecting the By condition and entity option is the most granular level for creating incident records.
+Selecting the By condition and signal option is the most granular level for creating incident records.
 This is useful, for example, when you want to closely monitor anything that is occurring anywhere across your infrastructure.
 An incident will appear on your Incidents indexes for every violation that occurs within your policy.